-Gerard McDonough

-Ger is a Partner in our advisory practice and leads our Workforce Consulting team.
+Gerard McDonough Ger is a Partner in our advisory practice and leads our Workforce Consulting team.
 Over the past 20+ years with the firm, Ger has worked with clients on a broad range of strategic and operational HR challenges.
 Acting as a key strategic advisor to both Leadership teams and Boards, his expertise covers business transformation and managing people change, organisation design, HR strategy, reward & compensation, culture & behaviour as well as broader strategic workforce planning.
 Ger's diverse experience spans numerous industries and clients: from high-profile public sector and commercial semi-state companies, to some of the most successful indigenous and international private sector organisations.
 He is a regular contributor to the media and recognised as an authoritative speaker on the workforce of the future.
 Ger is a member of the Institute of Management Consultants and Advisors.

-Appendix 3: Profiles of the Independent Non-Executives of the Public Interest Body
+5. Ethics and independence 6.
+People 7.
+Technology 8.
+Finances and other disclosures 9.
+E&S impact 10 10.
+Appendices Appendix 3: Profiles of the Independent Non-Executives of the Public Interest Body 4.
+Quality

-Mark Ryan (Chair)

-Mark is a highly experienced board director and business leader who has successfully operated at senior management level in Ireland and internationally.
+Mark Ryan (Chair) Mark is a highly experienced board director and business leader who has successfully operated at senior management level in Ireland and internationally.
 Mark was Country Managing Director of Accenture in Ireland between 2005 and 2014.
 During his career with Accenture, he served in numerous management and executive roles in delivering major strategy, IT and business change programmes for Accenture's clients locally and internationally.
 Mark spent extended periods with Accenture in both the UK and US.
 Mark is a Science Graduate of Trinity College Dublin and a member of the Institute of Directors.
 Mark serves as non-executive director of DCC plc and St. Vincent's Healthcare group.
 He is chairman of Publicis Dublin and the Kefron Group.
 He also sits on NTMA's Ireland Strategic Investment Fund (ISIF) Committee.
-He was previously on the Board of Wells Fargo Bank International (2014-2021) and Blueface/Star2Star Communications (USA) (2017-2021).
 Mark joined the PIB in August 2017 and became chairman in January 2022.

-Cathriona Hallahan served as Managing Director of Microsoft Ireland, retiring after 35 years with the company.
+Cathriona Hallahan Cathriona Hallahan served as Managing Director of Microsoft Ireland, retiring after 35 years with the company.
 Cathriona was responsible for driving Microsoft's commercial business on the island of Ireland.
 She represented the company in Ireland on all strategic policy, corporate affairs and communications issues, including overseeing many community, education and innovation programmes.
 Cathriona sits on several boards, including the Trinity Business School Advisory Board, Dalata Hotel Group PLC, Keelings, Tap Retail, Beats Medical and FoodCloud.
 She is a qualified executive coach, member of the International Women's Forum, the Institute of Directors, Institute of Accounting Technicians (IATI), a fellow of ACCA, and a fellow of the IMI.
 Cathriona joined the PIB in January 2022.